Common fibular nerve dysfunction; Neuropathy - common peroneal nerve; Peroneal nerve injury; Peroneal nerve palsy; Fibular neuropathy

 Physical therapy exercises may help you maintain muscle strength.

-Vocational counseling, occupational therapy, or similar programs may help you maximize your mobility and independence.
+Vocational counseling, occupational therapy, or similar programs may help you stay as mobile and independent as possible.

 Problems that may develop with this condition include:

 Call your provider if you have symptoms of common peroneal nerve dysfunction.

 Avoid crossing your legs or putting long-term pressure on the back or side of the knee.
 Treat injuries to the leg or knee right away.

 If a cast, splint, dressing, or other pressure on the lower leg causes a tight feeling or numbness, call your provider.

 Katirji B. Disorders of peripheral nerves.
 In: Jankovic J, Mazziotta JC, Pomeroy SL, Newman NJ, eds.
 Bradley and Daroff's Neurology in Clinical Practice.
 8th ed.
 Philadelphia, PA: Elsevier; 2022:chap 106.

 Toro DRD, Seslija D, King JC.
 Fibular (peroneal) neuropathy.
 In: Frontera WR, Silver JK, Rizzo TD Jr, eds.
 Essentials of Physical Medicine and Rehabilitation: Musculoskeletal Disorders, Pain, and Rehabilitation.
 4th ed.
 Philadelphia, PA: Elsevier; 2019:chap 75.BACK TO TOP